facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 The key advantage of this approach is that it allows you to spread the cost of a large purchase over time, making it more manageable and less disruptive to your overall financial plan.
 It also helps to ensure you're not tempted to use the money for other purposes.

-Earmarking for specific purchases also provides a clear goal and timeline, which can be motivating and satisfying.
+Earmarks for specific purchases also provide a clear goal and timeline, which can be motivating and satisfying.
 As you see the dedicated account balance grow over time, you'll have a tangible sense of progress and achievement, making the eventual purchase feel like a well-deserved reward for your planning and discipline.

 You can create a more resilient and purposeful retirement plan by strategically earmarking assets for unexpected emergencies and anticipated purchases.
 In the next section, we'll explore two more specialized types of earmarked accounts: 529 plans for education and donor-advised funds for charitable giving.